-When it comes to success for head coaches in the NFL, many factors come into play—talent, strategy, and sometimes even a bit of luck—such as Mike Tomlin inheriting Ben Roethlisberger as QB1.
+When it comes to success for head coaches in the NFL, many factors come into play—talent, strategy, and even a bit of luck—such as Mike Tomlin inheriting Ben Roethlisberger as QB1.

 However, the real formula for long-term success—the difference maker—boils down to a successful coach mastering the art of identifying and nurturing talent on cheap rookie contract deals and replacing those rookie contract with additional productive rookie contract deals on a yearly basis.
-Look at it this way: t's not keeping those great rookie players when they become expensive, rather it's getting more great value on rookie deals to replace the ones that leave as costly free agents.
-Of course, there are a few you keep, such as your TJ Watts of thew world.

 A good coach must excel at recognizing which young players can contribute significantly while still on their rookie contracts.
 Take the example of Brandon Aiyuk of the San Francisco 49ers—yes, the guy that may be reverse playing the Steelers to leverage a good contract with his current team.